 About the ride

-Welcome to the Sydney to Surfers Robbo’s Ride – an exciting 7 day, 1,000 kilometre cycling tour dedicated to raising funds for Father Chris Riley’s Youth Off The Streets.
+Welcome to the Sydney to Surfers Robbo’s Ride – an exciting and rewarding week long cycling tour dedicated to raising funds for Father Chris Riley’s Youth Off The Streets.
 The ride is coordinated and fully supported by the Rotary Club of Engadine.

 With all meals provided and a choice of included camping or book-your-own motel accommodation, you’ll enjoy a fantastic week of cycle touring with a great mixture of fun and challenging riding and many of your best cycling buddies!
 You’ll cycle through Sydney’s Central Coast, the beautiful Lake Macquarie and Hunter region, the scenic mid-north coast, the magnificent Coffs Coast and hinterland, the Northern Rivers region and finally cruise along the beaches of the Tweed and Gold Coasts.